 View existing Scripts: Click on each script name to see what it does.

-Install compatible apps: Under “Recommended Apps,” you can install apps that match your Script’s functionality—or click “More apps like this” to explore others.
+Install compatible apps: Under “Recommended Apps,” you can install apps that match the functionality of Shopify or click “More apps like this” to explore others.

 Use Shopify Functions tutorials: If you want a custom build, Shopify links you to step-by-step guides for the right Function APIs.